proxima-k/fg-car-racer/README.md

     - It currently handles the state of the game, resetting stuff, and initializing & instantiating prefabs.
 Which makes it having many lines of code.
     - I think it would be wise to break them down for cleaner code.
 - Leaderboard system
+- Modular participant system
+    - I'm currently hard coding players into the game, but it would be nice to refactor the code to enable adding cars regardless if it's a player or a bot.

 ### Reflections
 - Discussing problems with friends definitely helped me look at them in different perspectives.